OCA/connector/connector/doc/guides/overview.rst

 Session
 *******

-A :py:class:`~connector.session.Session` is a container for the usual `cr`, `uid`, `context` used in OpenERP.
+A :py:class:`~connector.session.ConnectorSession` is a container for the usual `cr`, `uid`, `context` used in OpenERP.
 We use them accross the connectors.